HarmlessSaucer/blog/content/post/linux/sketchup_on_linux/index.md

 I've been using Sketchup on and off for a good few years now to design some of the projects at our house, including the last shed/workshop we built.
 Sketchup has had a tumultuous past however and I _really_ dislike the new web-based version.

-I still have a copy of the 2017 version stored on my NAS, but since my move to Linux as my daily driver I haven't been able to utilise it.
+I still have a copy of the 2017 version stored on my NAS, but since my move to Linux as my daily driver OS on my PC, I haven't been able to utilise it.

+So I decided to take some time to work out how to get it working using Wine.

+&nbsp;

+### System Info

-**Host OS:** Pop_OS!
-22.04
+**Host OS:** `Pop_OS!
+22.04`

 **Sketchup Version:** `sketchupmake-2017-2-2555-90782-en-x64.exe`

+&nbsp;

 ## Basic Steps